Themes from SOCAP18, the 2018 GIIN Investor Forum, and more

 From niche industry gatherings, impact investing today has grown into a collective, exponentially growing movement that brings together people across issues and backgrounds, in finance and beyond, to ask fundamental questions about the nature of our global economy.
-Yet despite all of this, income inequality continues to rise and atmospheric warming is on pace to result in severe consequences in just 20 years.
+Yet income inequality continues to rise and atmospheric warming is on pace to result in severe consequences in just 20 years.
 Despite its successes, has impact investing made enough of a difference?

 “We cannot lose sight of the fact that our current financial system exacerbates these issues," noted Amit Bouri, CEO of the GIIN, at the GIIN Investor Forum.
 "Reinforcing inequality and driving decisions that are having a corrosive effect on our world.
 It’s increasingly clear that our financial system is not working.
 It’s not serving the planet.
 It’s not serving the people.
 And it’s not serving investors.
 We need a new way of doing business.
 We need a financial system that serves everyone.
 A system that’s accountable for its effects on people and the planet.
 And I believe that impact investing presents a real alternative to the status quo!"

 In this 3-part blog series, we’ve lifted up several ways that these strands of optimism, urgency, and critical questioning of social outcomes were woven throughout all the events we've attended.
-In this first blog, we provide a brief snapshot of two major themes— and how foundations continue to play a critical role in ensuring that the impact of our work remains at the center of discussion.
+In this first blog, we provide a brief snapshot of two major themes— and how foundations continue to play a critical role in ensuring that the social impact of our work remains at the center of discussion.